mic-rexjs/usecases/README.md

 };

 // b.ts
+import { createEntityReducers } from '@mic-rexjs/usecases';
 const defaultFile: File = { path: '', content: '' };
-const { createEntityReducers } = entityReducerUseCase();
-const { writeFile, isTxt, setEntity } = createEntityReducers(defaultFile, fileUseCase, { maxContentLength: 50 });
+// Init reducers with an entity, we need not provide the entity any more. const { writeFile, isTxt, setEntity } = createEntityReducers(defaultFile, fileUseCase, { maxContentLength: 50 });

-// no need to provide an entity parameter when you call these reducers! const [entity1, content1] = writeFile('hello world');
+// we need not provide the entity any more. const [entity1, content1] = writeFile('hello world');
 isTxt(); // false